ucsb-cs48/w19/_lab/lab01.md

 You start working on your assigned issues!

-Credits: Many thanks to [John Cutler](https://twitter.com/johncutlefish?lang=en) for his assistance in consulting on this project step.
+Credits: Many thanks to [John Cutler](https://twitter.com/johncutlefish?lang=en) for his assistance in consulting on this assignment.